nhsuk/nhsuk-service-manual-community-backlog/docs/README.md

 [Practices and ways of working backlog](https://github.com/nhsuk/nhsuk-service-manual-backlog/projects/3)

+## Working together

+Join in with the community.
+It gives you a great chance to:

+- **collaborate** on developing great solutions to common design problems
+- **share** your hard work, insights and learnings with others
+- **get help** with your own design and development challenges

 ## Ways to contribute

 Anyone can contribute to the community backlog.
 All you need is a [public GitHub account](https://github.com/join) to get started.
 Most contributions begin with a GitHub issue using one of these templates: